mommommy1960-lang/institutional-enclosure-act/EXPIRED_PATENT_LOG.md

 1. **Local Context Processing:** Adoption of the localized communication-state processing protocols to allow the SAGE software runtime to securely evaluate sensor telemetry entirely at the edge-computing device layer, completely bypassing centralized cloud dependency.
 2. **Dynamic Utility Modeling:** Utilizing the patent's data-relevance framework to automate user-permission handshakes, ensuring that the system only opens data lanes when explicit physical conditions are met.
 3.
+# 🧵 The Civic Quilt: Public Domain Component Registry

+This registry tracks the foundational human contributions salvaged by the Civic Continuum.
+We do not view these public-domain primitives as abandoned property, but as brilliant panels of human innovation.
+We permanently honor the original architects by weaving their names into the SAGE Situated Companion ecosystem, ensuring their legacies are never erased by institutional corporate systems.

+---

+## Panel 001: The Contactless Handshake & Rule Logic
+*   **Original Inventor:** Ned Hoffman (Sebastopol, California)
+*   **Patent Designation:** `US 11288666 B1`
+*   **The Architect's Vision:** Hoffman engineered a brilliant framework for real-time transactions using a single universal token and a remotely located rule-module clearinghouse.
+*   **Civic Continuum Integration:** We honor Ned Hoffman's architecture by adapting his wireless proximity layouts and emergency "False Screen" logic to protect human components from physical and systemic coercion within the SAGE runtime.
+Thank you, Ned.

+---

+## Panel 002: The Adaptive Edge Architecture
+*   **Original Inventor:** Steven M. Hoffberg (West Harrison, New York)
+*   **Patent Designation:** `US 9818136 B1`
+*   **The Architect's Vision:** Hoffberg designed an advanced system for determining contingent relevance based on localized environmental context, allowing a device to think contextually.
+*   **Civic Continuum Integration:** We honor Steven M. Hoffberg's architecture by utilizing his local relevance parameters to run SAGE's data evaluation entirely on-device, preventing user information from ever being hoarded by corporate cloud networks.
+Thank you, Steven.
+*